deepset-ai/haystack-home/content/_index.md

     - title: Content<br> Generation
       text: The flexibility and composability of Haystack’s prompt flow is unparalleled.
 Leverage our Jinja-2 templates and build a content generation engine that exactly matches your workflow.
       icon: /images/icons/use-case-3.svg
-    - title: Agentic<br> Pipelines
-      text: All our LLM generators come with a standard function-calling interface so that your LLM can leverage tools to achieve more.
-Our pipeline architecture provides branching and looping to support complex agent workflows.
-      icon: /images/icons/use-case-4.svg
-    - title: Advanced<br> RAG
-      text: Build highly performant RAG pipelines with a multitude of retrieval and generation strategies.
-From hybrid retrieval to self-correction loops, Haystack has got you covered.
-      icon: /images/icons/use-case-1.svg

 # Community
 community: